Local Cuisine

 Some argue that viral restaurants on TikTok must be worth it.
 Sometimes, sure.
 But hype doesn’t equal heritage.
 A bustling, unassuming eatery off the main square often delivers more authenticity (and better prices).
 According to the World Tourism Organization, culinary experiences are a primary motivator for travel, but “authenticity” ranks higher than trendiness among surveyed travelers (UNWTO, 2019).

 Then, widen your circle.
-Don’t just ask a concierge—ask a taxi driver, a bookstore clerk, or the person pouring your coffee.
+Don’t just ask a concierge, ask a taxi driver.
+Ask the bookstore clerk.
+Ask whoever’s pouring your coffee.
 Try: “Where do you go for a great, simple meal?”
-The keyword is simple.
-You’re not looking for foam and tweezers; you’re looking for comfort and pride.
+Simple’s the keyword here.
+You’re not after foam and tweezers.
+You want comfort.
+You want pride.

-Finally, embrace what some call “ugly delicious.”
-That means food that may not photograph well but tastes unforgettable.
-Think street carts, plastic stools, handwritten menus.
-(If it looks like a movie set from Chef, you’re probably in the right place.)
+Finally, embrace what some call “ugly delicious”, food that may not photograph well but tastes unforgettable.
+Street carts.
+Plastic stools.
+Handwritten menus.
+If it looks like a movie set from Chef, you’re probably in the right place.

-Of course, some travelers prefer polished dining rooms and predictable menus.
-There’s nothing wrong with that.
-But if your goal is to eat like a local, let go of the aesthetic checklist.
+Some travelers want polished dining rooms and menus they recognize.
+Nothing wrong with that.
+But if you’re trying to eat like a local, stop worrying about how the place looks.

 In the end, a good culinary tourism guide can point you in the right direction.
 Still, your best compass is curiosity—and a willingness to trust your nose.